 I am currently an Assistant Professor of Advocacy and Social Change in the School of Communication at Loyola University Chicago.
-I am a senior fellow with the Centre for Analysis of the Radical Right, where I head the Gender Research Unit and I am also a fellow/expert with the Institute for Research on Male Supremacism.
+I am a senior fellow with the Centre for Analysis of the Radical Right, where I head the Gender Research Unit, and I am also a fellow and board member for the Institute for Research on Male Supremacism and an Associate Fellow with the Global Network on Extremism and Technology.

-Broadly speaking, I study how online hate groups maintain and sustain their communities by navigating the constraints and affordances of digital infrastructure.
-Simply explained, I study how these communities respond to things like platform censorship and bans to understand how they manage to persist despite attempts to thwart them.
+Broadly speaking, I research how online hate groups maintain and sustain their communities by navigating the constraints and affordances of digital infrastructure.
+Simply explained, I examine how these communities respond to things like platform censorship and bans to understand how they manage to persist despite attempts to thwart them.

-My research areas are in digital culture, online social movements, masculinity and race, misinformation/disinformation and conspiracy theories, collective identity, science and technology studies, and knowledge production.
+My research areas are in digital culture, online social movements, gender and race, infrastructure studies, misinformation/disinformation and conspiracy theories, collective identity, science and technology studies, and knowledge production.

 In my work, I use computational research approaches and qualitative methods, particularly online ethnography.
 To frame my research, I use theories and approaches from anthropology, feminist and critical race studies, cultural studies, STS, communication, and social movement studies.